 Below are a few of my favorite items from my favorite wedding registry stores/services that I think would coordinate perfectly for a well-set everyday dining table.
 And if you’re about to set up your wedding registry, be sure to check out my post on where to register online (and what discounts each store offers!).

 Oh, and one more thing!
 When registering for everyday dinnerware, flatware, napkins, etc. be sure to register for enough.
 Go with how many you think you’ll realistically need to not have to run the dishwasher everyday!
 Below is a rough guide to how many pieces you should be registering for.
-If you’re looking for more info on the different types of dinnerware, click here.

 - Glasses: 8-12 of each type (red wine, white wine, pint, etc.)